 Your Linux server should now be configured to periodically TRIM all supported filesystems on a weekly basis.
 TRIM helps to maximize both the long term performance and lifespan of your SSDs.

-Continuous TRIM operations may sound ideal, but they can add signifiant overhead to regular filesystem operations.
+Continuous TRIM operations may sound ideal, but they can add significant overhead to regular file system operations.
 Periodic TRIM offers a good middle ground by relaying key information needed to perform routine maintenance of the drive in a scheduled job instead of as a component of each file operation.
+Check out our article on Storage Terminology and Concepts in Linux to learn more about this topic.

 DigitalOcean Block Storage allows you to attach additional storage volumes to your Droplets quickly and easily.
 Block Storage volumes function like regular block devices when attached to your servers, allowing you to use familiar tools to manage your storage needs.
 In this series, we will introduce basic Linux storage terminology, cover how to create and manage Block Storage volumes, and how to perform a variety of administrative tasks to keep your volumes running smoothly.